ca-sousa/hash-search/README.md

 # In .env.backup erase .backup and put the authentication keys for Twitter
 $ cd server

 # Install the dependencies
 $ yarn install

-# Run dockerfile, the database is here
-$ docker-compose up

 # Run the application in development mode
 $ yarn run